 License-exempt providers may be relatives, friends or neighbors, and also include nannies, babysitters, and au pairs.
 This overview from the Child Care Law Center explains who can legally care for children without a license.

 For more information on training and support available for license-exempt providers please see our upcoming classes.
-You can also email Roberta Gonzalez or call 415.276.2974.
+You can also email our team or call 415.276.2974.